 The person’s eyes will be closed and they’ll appear to be unresponsive to their environment.
 They won’t normally respond to sound or pain, or be able to communicate or move voluntarily.
 Additionally a person in a coma fails to respond normally to painful stimuli, light, or sound; lacks a normal sleep-wake cycle and, does not initiate voluntary actions, being unable to consciously feel, speak, hear, or move.

 Someone in a coma will also have very reduced basic reflexes such as coughing and swallowing.
 They may be able to breathe on their own, although some people require a machine to help them breathe.

 Over time, the person may start to gradually regain consciousness and become more aware.
-Some people will wake up after a few weeks, while others may go into a vegetative state or minimally conscious state (see recovering from a coma, below).
-Coma patients can exhibit different levels of unconsciousness and unresponsiveness depending on which brain regions have been damaged and how much or how little of the brain is functioning.
+Some people will wake up after a few weeks, while others may go into a vegetative state or minimally conscious state.
+Patients can exhibit different levels of unconsciousness and unresponsiveness depending on which brain regions have been damaged and how much or how little of the brain is functioning.